IFcoltransG/buuza-wiki/_wiki/kazakhstan.md

 Borders [Eastern Turkistan](/_wiki/eastern-turkistan.md) and [Western Turkistan](/_wiki/western-turkistan.md) to the south.

+It is of course a fictional region, and does not correspond exactly to the real world Kazakhstan.

 ## References
 - Silent Songs 2
 - The Space Between Us 1